plus3it/cfn-workspace/Linux-workstation-prototype-status.md

 ## Future Enhancements

 1. Further research is needed to identify good alternatives for MySQL Workbenach and QT Creator installation.
-Refer to the TODO comments in [`ws-tools.sh`](SupportFiles/ws-tools.sh)
+Refer to the Future Enhancement comments in [`ws-tools.sh`](SupportFiles/ws-tools.sh)
 1. The [`ws-tools.sh`](SupportFiles/ws-tools.sh) only does default installation.
 Further configuratin for each tool may be required.
 1. Consideration for enhancing automation with [`ws-tools.sh`](SupportFiles/ws-tools.sh)
     1. Currently only does default installation.
 Further configuration for each tool may be required.